dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 # IANA Considerations

-The IANA is requested to add the following family of SASL mechanisms to the SASL Mechanism registry established by {{RFC4422}}:

-To: iana@iana.org
-Subject: Registration of new SASL family OPAQUE

-SASL mechanism name (or prefix for the family): OPAQUE- Security Considerations: See this document
-Published Specification: See this document
-For futher information: Contact the authors of this document.
-Owner/Change controller: the IETF
-Note: None
+A future revision of this document will request a new registry for the OPAQUE family of SASL mechanism, outlining all required details on the primitives used by the 'OPAQUE-A255SHA' variant.

 --- back